H0K5/multitun/README.md

 past systems that do things like deep-packet inspection to find conventional tunnels (e.g. ssh tunnel over port 80).

-Multiple users can access the server at a time, and With multitun's new updates, all clients can see each other, and if you want you can create a covert VPN (see instructions below).
+Multiple users can access the server at a time, and can see each other if you want (effectively creating a covert VPN over WebSockets.)
+See how in 'Examples' below.

 Only users with valid passwords can use the tunnel.
 Multitun may be used in conjunction with other common tools to enable port forwarding and